-- 1. The witnesses will appear at trial in the order listed above - 2.
-For the purposes of the mini-trial, it is to be assumed that the evidence of all witnesses, other than those called, is to be fully in accordance with their statements.
+- 1. The witnesses will appear at trial in the order listed above; and - 2.
+For the purposes of the mini-trial, it is to be assumed that the evidence of all witnesses, other than those called, is to be, and has been, fully in accordance with their statements.